Our Board of Directors Executive Committee

 David Deaville hails from the UK where he grew up in a rural Cambridgeshire fenland village.
 After education in Engineering at Durham and Cambridge Universities he worked in manufacturing for Ford and Mars Inc. David transferred to West Chester, PA in 1988.
 He married in 1991 and has two adult children.

-A love of the outdoors was rekindled after retirement in 2021.
+David’s love of the outdoors was rekindled after retiring in 2021.
 In addition to TACF work he is an active volunteer with Natural Lands, a land conservation organization in South East PA.
-Spare time is spent canoeing and small Dingy sailing- he also serves as treasurer of the Traditional Small Craft Association.
+Spare time is spent canoeing and small dingy sailing- he also serves as treasurer of the Traditional Small Craft Association.

 Rick Hartlieb